sansbacon/pangadfs-configapp/docs/index.md

 ---

 The key pangadfs-configapp feature is that it uses python dataclasses to provide structured configuration for pangadfs apps.
 The basic app example in pangadfs uses a dictionary, which is not as robust because it does not require certain keys to be present and that they have specific types.
+Pangadfs-configapp uses the dacite library to create a configuration object from an ordinary dictionary while supplying sensible defaults for all missing values.

 ## Requirements